 Beaches too are a danger.
 They are often very crowded and, unless you have a flashing 10-foot tall arrow pointing at your space, if children go off to paddle or build a sandcastle – they could easily lose you.
 There is also the danger of playing in the sea, even if your children are a little more independent and have life jackets on – the current always carries us some way along the beach.
 So when they get out of the water, they aren’t always in the same place as where they went in and can easily get disorientated and lose you.

 Because if you’ve talked about things together – what you will each do IF things go wrong, then you are more able to find each other WHEN things go wrong.

 Before You Go Out

 - Take a photo of what your child is wearing.
-If your child does get lost, you’ll be able to show people the photo or describe what they are wearing (when we’re panicking, it’s not always easy to recall these kind of details)
+If your child does get lost, you’ll be able to show people the photo, or describe what they are wearing (when we’re panicking, it’s not always easy to recall these kinds of details)

-- Sit down together and talk about rules of the day – no-one wanders off/keep hold of my hand/we have a meet up point … so everyone is reminded of how to keep safe.
+- Sit down together and talk about the rules of the day – no-one wanders off/keep hold of my hand/we have a meet-up point … so everyone is reminded of how to keep safe

 - Remind your child who to look for in an emergency.
-Make sure that your child understands that police officers/lifeguards and workers in recognisable uniforms, as well as parents with young children, are people who can help – rather than see them as a danger.
+Make sure that your child understands that POLICE OFFICERS/LIFEGUARDS and workers in recognisable uniforms, as well as parents with young children, are people who can help (rather than seeing them as a danger)